bhardwajrizul/RizulCoin-Metacrafters/README.md

 These errors provide meaningful feedback when an exceptional condition occurs.

 ## 📄 License

 This contract is licensed under the [MIT License](https://opensource.org/licenses/MIT).
 You can find the license details in the SPDX-License-Identifier comment at the beginning of the contract.

-**Note:** Make sure to import the required OpenZeppelin library using the correct version and path (`@openzeppelin/contracts/token/ERC20/IERC20.sol`) before deploying the contract.
+**Note ▶:** Make sure to import the required OpenZeppelin library using the correct version and path (`@openzeppelin/contracts/token/ERC20/IERC20.sol`) before deploying the contract.